Lemons are used to flavor both sweet and savory dishes. They are too tart to be eaten alone.

-Eureka, Lisbon and Meyer lemons.
-The Eureka and Lisbon are two very sour and acidic lemons.
-They are so similar in flavor, aroma and acidity that they sometimes are lumped together in marketing.
+Eureka and Lisbon are two very sour and acidic lemons.
+They are so similar in flavor, aroma, and acidity that they sometimes are lumped together in marketing.

 The Eureka lemon is a knobby, thick-skinned lemon with a short neck.
 The Lisbon lemon is smoother, thin-skinned with no neck.
 The blossom end of the Lisbon tapers to a slight point, the Eureka does not.
 The Eureka contains some seeds and a moderate amount of juice while the Lisbon is usually seedless and quite juicy.

 Both the Eureka and Lisbon are often contrasted to the Meyer lemon which has a sweeter-mild flavor and little acidity.
-The Meyer lemon has a thin, soft, smooth rind which is yellow orange.
+The Meyer lemon has a thin, soft, smooth rind that is yellow-orange.
 The Meyer–which is not a true lemon but a cross between a lemon and a mandarin orange—is round and so easily distinguished from the more oblong Eureka and Lisbon.

-Choose.
-Select lemons that are smooth and close grained, bright yellow in color, and have a shine to their skin.
+Select lemons that are smooth and close-grained, bright yellow in color, and have a shine to their skin.
 Lemons should be plump and firm and heavy for their size.
 Heavy, thin-skinned lemons will contain the most juice.
 Lemons with coarse or bumpy skins are likely to contain little flesh and are best for making lemon zest.

-Lemons that are tinged green tend to be more acid and will not contain as much juice.
+Lemons that are tinged green tend to be more acidic and will not contain as much juice.
 Avoid lemons with wrinkled skin or those with soft or hard patches.
-They will be over mature.
-Dull skinned lemons are no longer fresh.
+They will be over-mature.
+Dull-skinned lemons are no longer fresh.

 Refrigerated lemons should keep for up to a month.